DeBendeBurcht/OctoPrint-Fabricator-Blocks/README.md

 ## Changes to be implemented:
 - change blocks layout, its pretty but could be improved.
+- update padding, and add better mobile version
-- Delete blue colors from whole interface, i hate blue for no reason
+- Delete the last blue colors from the interface, i hate blue for no reason
 - Flatten buttons into Mushroom theme from home assistant